A researcher by trade, curious by nature. Writer, photographer, tech lover, crazy about cooking and eating (or maybe I'm just Italian).

 At variance with us, cameras are able to "see" this wavelength.

-However, allowing your camera to picture IR on top of visible light would cause a degradation in picture quality, therefore, all cameras have a IR filter on their sensors, preventing this radiation from reaching it.
+However, allowing your camera to picture IR on top of visible light would cause a degradation in picture quality; therefore, all cameras have an IR filter on their sensors, preventing this radiation from reaching them.

 The pictures you can obtain with this method are simply incredible.
 Surreal and breathtaking beyond words.

-I am not going to lie, it can get quite expensive to modify your camera to portray IR radiation, but here is a fantastic tutorial series to get it done less expensively.
+I am not going to lie; it can get quite expensive to modify your camera to portray IR radiation, but here is a fantastic tutorial series to getting it done less expensively.

-Be mindful that this will void your warranty, so don't use you $5000 camera, rather use your old DSLR for this purpose.
+Be mindful that this will void your warranty, so don't use your $5000 camera, rather use your old DSLR for this purpose.

 Big fan of IR photography, and I would love to see much more of it around.